 Hippo Hardware is an eclectic building salvage store specializing in hardware, lighting, architecture and plumbing from 1860-1960.
-We also offer assorted collectibles, trinkets, whatnots, and whoziwhatsits depending on what we get in.
+We offer assorted collectibles, trinkets, whatnots, and whoziwhatsits depending on what we get in.
 The spirit of Hippo Hardware is to rejoice in the individual, the unique, and the original.

 Hippo Hardware was officially established in 1976 after the founders Steven Miller and Stephen Oppenheim decided to turn a life of swashbuckling adventures into a second life of swashbuckling adventures.
 We live in the local, even for our customers far away.
 That means you will probably hear a story about burying a Porsche in a state park while you are asking about a faucet or see photos of our cashier's Saint Bernards while you're paying for a light fixture.
 We strongly support community projects, teachers, artists, adventurers, dreamers, and one-man-bands.